What is benazepril?

 You may take benazepril with or without food.

 Call your doctor if you have ongoing vomiting or diarrhea, or if you are sweating more than usual.
-You can easily become dehydrated while taking this medicine.
-This can lead to very low blood pressure, electrolyte disorders, or kidney failure while you are taking benazepril.
+You can easily become dehydrated while taking benazepril.
+This can lead to very low blood pressure, an electrolyte imbalance, or kidney failure.

 Benazepril dosing information